-The Guelph area is a diverse, vibrant and engaging community, one of the safest places in the country, and is a fantastic place to call home.
+The North Guelph area is a diverse, vibrant and engaging community, one of the safest places in the country, and is a fantastic place to call home.
 In addition to a great university, and college, Guelph is committed to providing lifelong learning opportunities like the Toastmasters educational program.
-Guelph’s first Toastmasters club (Royal City Toastmasters) was founded in 1958.
+Their first Toastmasters club (Royal City Toastmasters) was founded in 1958.
 Demonstrating a small-town feel and big-city amenities, the area‘s sense of community is demonstrated in its commitment to Toastmasters Clubs around the city and surrounding county.
 With 21 clubs in a population of almost 200,000, the area's Toastmasters members are among the friendliest you will meet and are proud of the area they live in.
-With the highest employment rate in the country, and Guelph's best since early 2016, its Toastmasters clubs are filled with highly competent individuals who show a willingness to help run its effective program.
-Located in the “Innovation Corridor” - a stretch between Toronto and the Waterloo Region - Guelph consistently generates new businesses (locally and nationally) and develops upcoming talent, particularly for its high concentration of software developers.
+With the highest employment rate in the country, and Guelph's best since early 2016, its Toastmasters clubs are filled with highly competent individuals who show a willingness to help run its effective educational program.
 Notably, the Toastmasters program includes not only public speaking, but also leadership development that creates opportunities for upward mobility.
-Whether a student or retiree, a job seeker or career professional, an entrepreneur or homemaker, the Guelph area’s Toastmasters clubs can offer the personal development you desire.
+Whether a student or retiree, a job seeker or career professional, an entrepreneur or homemaker, the area’s Toastmasters clubs can offer the personal development you desire.

 Message from Area 93 Director